skyfe79/Awesome/README.md

 ## MDX

+- [magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
+Animated components and effects you can copy and paste into your apps.
+Free.
+Open Source.
 - [gatsby-starter-minimal-blog](https://github.com/LekoArts/gatsby-starter-minimal-blog) - Typography driven, feature-rich blogging theme with minimal aesthetics.
 Includes tags/categories support and extensive features for code blocks such as live preview, line numbers, and line highlighting.

 ## Makefile